skc4/skc4.github.io/_projects/lane-line-detection.md

 ---
 title: 'Lane Line Detection'
-subtitle: 'A pipeline to identify the lane boundaries in a video from a front-facing camera on a car.'
+subtitle: 'A pipeline used to identify the lane boundaries in a video from a front-facing camera on a car.'
 date: 2019-11-13 00:00:00
 description:
 featured_image: 'images/lane-finding/car_lanes.jpg'